stweise/rico-cluster-qt/NEXT_FEATURES.md

 # Collection of next features to implement

 * create preferences menu
-  * allow stylizing node labels (bold, italics, color)
-  * allow stylizing node color (fill, border)
+	* allow modification of category colors
+	* allow selection of drawing method (ellipsies, rounded-rectangles)
+* create help dialog
-	* create presets, which can be overwritten
+* create minimal handbook
+* create video showing off how to use rico-cluster-qt